Changissnz/it_might_be_a_small_world/README.md

 # It Might Be a Small World

 It's nothing personal.
 It's not business either.
 And I'm not Italian.
-Written by Richard Pham.
+A poem written by me, Richard Pham.
 ---------------------------------------------------------------------

 It might be a small world.
 But it still isn't owned by the Judeans, the Brittanians, the Germanians, the Schinians, the Schlavians,